 Understand the Wildlife Threat to Homes - This online learning module is an overview of fire history, fire basics, and how homes burn.
 It's an excellent resource for residents and other stakeholders that are pursuing knowledge on the basics of how wildfires ignite homes and the actions that can be implemented to make homes safer.
 The module can be completed in approximately thirty minutes

 Current Florida Fires: The Florida Division of Forestry maintains the Fire Management Information System (FMIS) which is a mapping system that depicts all current fires, including prescribed burn locations.

 How to Gauge drought: The U.S. Drought Monitor depicts long-term drought conditions.

 How to gauge wildfire danger: Forestry and emergency officials use the Keetch-Byram drought index to show how susceptible the state is to short-term drought and burning.
 Anything yellow, orange, or red will burn readily.
 Purple is considered "desert-like" conditions.

 Smoke Health Issues: Be aware that smoke from fires can cause breathing problems, especially those with pre-existing breathing impairments.
 Consult your physician for recommendations if you are having problems.

 Road Closures: Smoke from wildfires often impact roadways, including major interstates.
 When traveling, be aware of smoke conditions as visibility can reduce to nothing quickly.
 Be prepared for possible stopped vehicles, road closures and detours.
-For a current listing of road closures in Florida, go to FHP's website: here Also try Florida's free traffic conditions system by calling 511 or clicking here.
+For a current listing of road closures in Florida, go to the Florida Highway Patrol's website.
+Also try Florida's free traffic conditions system by calling 511 or visiting the Florida 511 website.

 Burn Bans: When wildfire conditions are bad, individual counties may issue bans on outdoor burning.
 The Commissioner of the Department of Agriculture and Consumer Services may also issue a statewide ban.